 I attended my first birth when I was 20 months old as my younger sister was welcomed into our lives, at home, surrounded by family.
 I don’t consciously remember that experience, but grew up loving hearing the story of her birth and my role in it, and truly believe it has shaped my path in life.
 In my teen years I had an idea that I wanted to go to nursing school, and then become a midwife.
 When I was 18 my older sister gave birth to her second baby at home.
 She was born into my hands, and opened her eyes and looked at me before her entire body was even birthed.
 At that moment I was sure!

 During my midwifery education I learned about the birth center model of care and fell deeply in love with it.
 I love that it gives women who don’t feel comfortable with the idea of a home birth, yet don’t want to birth in the hospital, another alternative that is woman and family centered.
 I started my midwifery career at a birth center in southern Oregon for several years, before joining a practice in northern Washington for the last three years.
 I am thrilled to be returning to Oregon to continue to work in the model of midwifery care I love, and to be closer to our family in Oregon.

-I am the Billing Manager at Corvallis Birth and Women’s Health Center.
+I am the Billing Manager at Corvallis Birth and Wellness Center.
 I received my BA in Spanish from Pacific University in the spring of 2015.
 I love working with children and families.